apache/incubator-pegasus-website/_community/proposal.md

 ### Orphaned Products

-3 of the core developers of Pegasus plan to work full time on this project.
+The core developers of XiaoMi Pegasus team plan to work full time on this project.
 There is very little risk of Pegasus getting orphaned since at least one large company (XiaoMi) is extensively using it in their production.
-For example, currently there are more than XXX Pegasus applications in production.
+For example, currently there are more than 40 Pegasus applications in production.
 Furthermore, since Pegasus was open sourced at the beginning of October 2017, it has received more than 1047 stars and been forked nearly 186 times.
 We plan to extend and diversify this community further through Apache.